yirvine/reliever/journal.md

 - **Incomplete status indicator**: Cards display amber "Incomplete" badge when case is selected but calculations aren't complete
 - **Only shows status for selected cases**: Unselected cases don't show "Incomplete" to reduce visual noise
 - **Removed "Available" badges**: Cleaned up card appearance by removing redundant status indicators
-- **Simplified case titles**: Changed from "Case 1 - External Fire" to just "External Fire" on cards
+- **Simplified case titles**: Changed from "External Fire" to just "External Fire" on cards
 - **Concise descriptions**: Updated descriptions to be more succinct and action-oriented
 - **Slimmer card design**: Reduced padding from p-6 to p-4 for more compact layout